stgiga/UnifontEX/README.md

 Oh and the contents of the `Sample Text` field in the `name` table were chosen because I'm a massive geek and I felt it would be a geeky thing to implement.

 UnifontEX also features a LOT of characters useful in specialized fields.
 I could see UnifontEX being used in SO many powerful ways and applications/use cases.
+From books to labels to maps to manuals to status displays to papers to development.
+UnifontEX is THE font for professional purposes, and quite a lot of fun ones too.

 Also, UnifontEX is something I want to make into a WikiReader successor using better technology.
 It would use e-Ink, and it could view non-English Wikipedia articles, as well as converted MediaWiki wikis.
 Specs-wise, it would be closest to a Kindle Touch for affordability.
 It would have a backlight you can toggle.
 The screen resolution would be enough to display 80 columns.
 However it would be keyboard-controlled like the oldest Kindles because my Kindle Touch is syrupy-slow.